-6.3 In addition to the administration fee, the following charges will apply to one-off events taking place on Council owned land:
+6.2 In addition to the administration fee, the following charges will apply to one-off events taking place on Council owned land:

 Type of event Maximum attendees (at once) Charge

-Commercial Less than 100 £500
+Commercial Less than 100 £550

-Less than 500 £500
+Less than 500 £550

-Between 500 and 1,499 £1,000
+Between 500 and 1,499 £1,100

-More than 1500 £1,500
+More than 1500 £1,650

 Charity or community Less than 100 £0

-Less than 500 £100
+Less than 500 £110

-Between 500 and 1,499 £100
+Between 500 and 1,499 £110

-More than 1,500 £100
+More than 1,500 £110

-- 6.4 Additional charges may apply where events require use of Council equipment, car parks or buildings.
+- 6.3 Additional charges may apply where events require use of Council equipment, car parks or buildings.
 These charges will be determined on a case-by-case basis.
-In the event of a car park needing to be closed, the charge would equate to the loss of car parking income. - 6.5 The charges, or rent, for regular activities will be determined on a case-by-case basis and will be specified in the legal agreement.
-In arriving at a charge or rent, Officers will take into account the following criteria: - 6.5.1 The requirement for the Council to obtain best value.
-This assessment may result in the opportunity being tendered to provide other operators a chance to apply - 6.5.2 The nature of the proposed activity, for example whether it is being run for commercial gain.
-The Council will assess the anticipated income/profit being generated and may seek comparable evidence from similar activities taking place in similar areas to arrive at a charge or rent - 6.5.3 The frequency and duration of use.
-Activities which take place more frequently or for a longer duration will attract a higher charge than those taking place for short durations - 6.5.4 The physical area on which the activity will take place.
-For example, the proposed location may result in additional income being generated - 6.6 Charges for some areas may attract VAT.
+In the event of a car park needing to be closed, the charge would equate to the loss of car parking income. - 6.4 The charges, or rent, for regular activities will be determined on a case-by-case basis and will be specified in the legal agreement.
+In arriving at a charge or rent, Officers will take into account the following criteria: - 6.4.1 The requirement for the Council to obtain best value.
+This assessment may result in the opportunity being tendered to provide other operators a chance to apply - 6.4.2 The nature of the proposed activity, for example whether it is being run for commercial gain.
+The Council will assess the anticipated income/profit being generated and may seek comparable evidence from similar activities taking place in similar areas to arrive at a charge or rent - 6.4.3 The frequency and duration of use.
+Activities which take place more frequently or for a longer duration will attract a higher charge than those taking place for short durations - 6.4.4 The physical area on which the activity will take place.
+For example, the proposed location may result in additional income being generated - 6.5 Charges for some areas may attract VAT. - 6.6 For all events with fees in excess of £2,500.00 a copy of the business plan for the event must be supplied and lawn hire fees and admin fees must be paid in full prior to the start of the event.